Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 By contrast, the UK has evolved to become a somewhat unfriendly jurisdiction for what are known as substantive trusts that may be subject to periodic “charges to inheritance tax” (a need to pay a certain proportion of their assets as inheritance taxes even though no inheritance has actually been received).
 This rule and other complex anti-deferral rules have made the UK tax-unfriendly for trusts.

 When you move permanently from the U.S. to the UK, you’ll need to seriously consider whether your U.S. estate plan still works in the UK.
-Most likely, you’ll need to revoke your U.S. will and potentially your U.S. living trust in favor of an English will that covers your worldwide assets.
-Watch a quick explainer video about a dual U.S./UK citizen that tackles this exact topic.
+Most likely, you’ll need to revoke your U.S. will and potentially your U.S. revocable trust in favor of an English will that covers your worldwide assets.
+Watch a quick explainer video about a dual U.S./UK citizenship that tackles this exact topic.

 Conclusion